Instant Pot Lentil Soup

 Have you hopped on the Instant Pot train yet?
 Bloggers and foodies have been going crazy for Instant Pots over the past few years!
 If you’re not familiar with them yet, Instant Pots are multi-function electric pressure cookers.
 I got myself an Instant Pot for Christmas last year, but, I’m kind of embarrassed to admit, it sat in the box for months.
 As much as I wanted to cook some beans at lightening speed, I had seen pictures of pressure cookers exploding and damaging kitchens, and got totally freaked out.
 Once I got past that fear and learned more about the Instant Pot, I learned that it’s actually much safer than the stove top pressure cookers I’d seen in those images.
 One I tried it, I was hooked.
 Using the Instant Pot is so easy!

 Lentil soup has long been a regular on our dinner rotation.
 It’s been my littlest daughter’s #1 favorite soup since she was just a toddler.
 Adapting my go-to veggie lentil soup for the Instant Pot was a no-brainer.
 This recipe takes just a few minutes of chopping and tossing veggies into the pot before the Instant Pot does all the work.
 The lentil soup came out just as delicious as when I make it on the stovetop and I know I’ll be making it in the Instant Pot from now on.
+Be sure to check out this Greek Lentil Soup which also included IP instructions.

 This veggie lentil soup is one of the most popular recipes in the Yummy Mummy Kitchen cookbook.
 It’s hard to call a recipe “the best” but I’ve had many readers and friends email to tell me that this lentil soup is the best.
 And I love when I hear that parents have been surprised that their kids gobbled up this soup filled with veggies and lentils.
 So I’m excited to share it with you here!